ryanlengel/botframework-components/docs/scenarios/make-bot-skill.md

-## Scenario 1: I want to use skills locally and force the connection to the skill
+## Scenario 1: I want a local bot and I want to connect to a local skill via manual connection to the skill
 - Make 2 bots via the templates
 - In the parent, in the designer -> add -> open existing skill
 - Add app IDs & Passwords to parent and skill